Onboarding New Editors#

 • A suite of specific science domains that fall within the scope of our peer review process

-Recruiting new editors and maintaining a sufficient and well-balanced editorial board is the responsibility of the software review lead (position to be defined) with support and advice from the editorial board.
+Recruiting new editors and maintaining a sufficient and well-balanced editorial board is the responsibility of the Software Review Lead with support and advice from the editorial board.

 Note

-• Contributors who have submitted a package to pyOpenSci
+• Package authors and maintainers who have already submitted a package for review to pyOpenSci

-• Colleagues that you know who have reviewed for JOSS or rOpenSci who have Python expertise
+• Colleagues that you know who have reviewed for the Journal of Open Source Software (JOSS) or rOpenSci who have Python expertise

 Process for inviting a new editor#